 1. Tannins: Medium to High

 Cabernet sauvignons grapes carry medium-to-high tannin levels.
-This means, on their own, this grape varietal produces a bolder, tarter base but still lets winemakers coax additional fruity and earthy flavors for their cabernet sauvignon bottles.
+This means, on their own, this grape varietal produces a bolder, mouth-drying base but still lets winemakers coax additional fruity and earthy flavors for their cabernet sauvignon bottles.

 2. Color: Burgundy